 Layered Hearts for Depth

 Create depth with layered heart shapes, stacking different sizes and colors.
 This method adds a three-dimensional feel that truly stands out.
+This technique is perfect to incorporate into your favorite canvas painting ideas.

 Q-Tip Stippling

 Achieve a dotted texture using Q-tips to stipple paint around your heart shape.
 This method is an accessible way to add intricate detail without a fine brush.
+It’s also a fantastic technique to incorporate into other creative canvas background ideas.

 Nature-Inspired Heart Art